• Skip to primary navigation

 • Fresh lemon wedges.

-All of these ingredients are easily available in all liquor stores.
+All of these ingredients in this drink are easily available in all liquor stores.
 The only thing you will need to make is the pear simple syrup.
+You can spice this drink up even more with a tablespoon of freshly grated ginger.

-How to make pear simple syrup
+How to make this pear cosmopolitan

 You will want to plan ahead for this part since the syrup needs about an hour to rest and let the flavor from the pears infuse into the syrup.